 However, tire blowouts are complicated affairs.
 In New York, we expect each driver to maintain their vehicle and replace any tire that has become worn down.
 Thus, if the tire only burst because the driver failed to get it repaired or replaced, then they could be found at fault.

 But what if the tire was in a seemingly good condition?
 Then the accident requires a more in-depth investigation.
 A skilled accident reconstructionist may discover that the tire had an automotive defect, meaning the manufacturing is at fault for improperly manufacturing or designing the tire.
 Or the blame could be placed on the mechanic who installed the tire incorrectly.
 In addition, a tire retailer might also be found liable if they sold a product that they knew was defective and should have been recalled.

 In any case, you will want to have your accident reviewed by a knowledgeable New York car accident attorney.
-At Wingate, Russotti, Shapiro & Halperin, LLP, our legal team of experts have experience working with multiple types of car accident claims, from traditional cases where the driver is at fault to more complex auto product liability claims against negligent manufacturers.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our legal team of experts have experience working with multiple types of car accident claims, from traditional cases where the driver is at fault to more complex auto product liability claims against negligent manufacturers.
 If you have suffered injuries due to a tire blowout that was not your fault, reach out to us at (212) 986-7353.
 We can explain whether or not you have a case and how to file a claim for compensation.